 Official Royal Commission support

-You can get emotional support from the Blue Knot Foundation.
+You can get free emotional support from the Blue Knot Foundation.
 Their counselling and referral service is available for people with disability, their families and carers, and anyone affected by the Disability Royal Commission.

 Call the National Counselling and Referral Service on 1800 421 468 or 02 6146 146.
 They can help you with:

 - support with how you’re feeling about the Disability Royal Commission

 - support for making choices about telling your story

 - information about other ways to get practical support.